DakshataBhende/-cyart-vapt-team/README.md

 ## 1. Project Overview

 This repository documents Week-2 Vulnerability Assessment and Penetration Testing (VAPT) activities performed in a controlled laboratory environment.
-The objective is to understand reconnaissance, vulnerability scanning, exploitation basics, risk analysis, and reporting while following ethical and guidelines.
+The objective is to understand reconnaissance, vulnerability scanning, exploitation, post-exploitation, and reporting, using industry-standard tools and methodologies in an ethical and controlled lab environment.

 ## 2. Scope